nautobot/nautobot-app-design-builder/docs/user/design_development.md

 This attribute is optional.
 A report is a Jinja template that is rendered once the design has been implemented.
 Like `design_file` the design builder will look for this template relative to the filename that defines the design job.
 This is helpful to generate a custom view of the data that was built during the design build.

+### `version`

+It's an optional string attribute that is used to define the versioning reference of a design job.
+This will enable in the future the versioning lifecycle of design deployments.
+For example, one a design evolves from one version to another, the design deployment will be able to accommodate the new changes.

+### `description`

+This optional attribute that is a string that provides a high-level overview of the intend of the design job.
+This description is displayed int the design detail view.

+### `docs`

+This attribute is also displayed on the design detail view.
+The `docs` attribute can utilize markdown format and should provide more detailed information than the description.
+This should help the users of the `Design` to understand the goal of the design and the impact of the input data.

 ## Design Context

 Primary Purpose: